shadowcodex/c9.ide.desktop/README.md

 **Please Note: That this plugin only works on ubuntu systems if using the c9sdk and the official c9.io platform**

-# Installation Bug with Cloud9's Plugin System... (npmlog)
+## Installation Bug with Cloud9's Plugin System... (npmlog)

-Currently as far as I can tell, all plugin installs are failing on cloud9's system.
-They say they might know what caused it, but if you try to install this and get an error about 'NPMLOG', that is a known issue.
-Please report the issue and troubles on cloud9's thread for this: https://community.c9.io/t/cannot-find-module-npmlog-when-trying-to-install-scala-plugin-for-cloud9/6846/6

-That's the most we can do until they get this fixed.
-If they fix it, I'll update this section of the readme.
+This looks to be fixed.

+# Update 11/28/2016

+I'll be working on updating this plugin soon in the published repo on c9's system.
+Once done, the cli install should work correctly again.
+C9 has had issues with publishing and installing plugins.
+It looks like this may be fixed so I'll get this all packaged up and sent over.

+No ETA on this, but it is officially on my list of todo's!

-# What is this used for
+## What is this used for
 Any programs that need a gui interface to write out to, such as Python's turtle package, can use this approach to develop and test in cloud9.

-# Commands
+## Commands

 Open Desktop in new Tab:
 MAC: `COMMAND-SHIFT-ALT-D`
 WIN: `CTRL-SHIFT-ALT-D`

-# Installation
+## Installation

 use command `c9 install c9.ide.desktop` and then reload your editor.